 - LONG-LASTING: Up to 6 hours (Medium-beam mode) of powerful, non-diminishing brightness from the included premium...

-- 140-piece Johnson & Johnson All-Purpose Portable and Compact Emergency First Aid Kit for use at home, in cars, outdoors,...
+- 140-piece Johnson & Johnson All-Purpose Portable Emergency First Aid Kit is ideal for home, in cars, outdoors, dorm...

-- All-purpose, compact first aid kit includes essential first aid and wound care supplies like cleansing wipes, gauze...
+- All-purpose, compact first aid kit includes essential first aid supplies like cleansing wipes, gauze pads, assorted...

 Jason loves to play board games so we always have a few with us.
 They allowed us to kill the rumble of the generator for a while and relax.
 No electricity needed.
 Here are a few of our favorite games.